What Age Should Children Have Social Media Accounts?

 There is No One-Size-Fits-All Answer

 Truthfully, deciding what age your kids should start using social media should be down to the individual.
-Each child is different, so the period that they’re ready for social media is also different.
+Each child is different, so the period they’re ready for social media is also different.
 There are outside factors at play as well.
 When your kid’s friends are all using Facebook, denying it to your child can be difficult.
-They’ll feel like they’re out of the loop and could potentially become isolated from their friend group if they don’t also join in.
+They’ll feel out of the loop and could become isolated from their friend group if they don’t join in.

 However, joining social media can lead to some problems.
-Exposure to mature material at too young of an age can damage your child’s development.
+Exposure to mature material at too young can damage your child’s development.
 The connectivity of social media also leaves them open to cyberbullying.
-While it might not sound too bad, cyberbullying has caused teenagers to take their own lives in the past.
-Being sure that your kid is safe is any parents’ number one priority.
+While it might not sound too bad, cyberbullying has caused teenagers to take their own lives.
+Ensuring your kid is safe is any parent’s number one priority.

 Regulate Their Social Media Usage

 You must have some control over how much your kids are using social media.
-When they first start using it, they should be relegated to only a few hours a day at most.
+When they first start using it, they should be relegated to only a few hours daily.
 Any longer than that can seriously impair emotional and social intelligence.
-While it can be tempting to say that your child isn’t ready for social media, it can be beneficial to both you and child that you regulate their time with, rather than banning it outright.
+While it can be tempting to say that your child isn’t ready for social media, it can be beneficial to both you and your child that you regulate their time with, rather than banning it outright.

 Don’t Just Let Your Kids Use Social Media, Teach Them To

-An important factor in choosing when to let your kinds onto social media is how well they’ll use it.
-Your child should understand the dangers, as well as learn how to act appropriately online.
+How well they’ll use it is vital in choosing when to let your kids onto social media.
+Your child should understand the dangers and learn how to act appropriately online.
 Impress upon them that each person using these sites is a real person.
 They can be damaged and hurt by what you say and post.
-That way they’re less likely to cause damage to others themselves.
-It’s also vital that you make sure kids know that people online might try to get them to join a group or change the way that they think.
+That way, they’re less likely to cause damage to others themselves.
+It’s also vital to ensure kids know that online people might try to get them to join a group or change their thoughts.
 It’s all too easy for extremist groups to influence kids and teenagers who aren’t well educated on the dangers these groups pose.

 The most important lesson you can teach your children is the proper use of safety and privacy features.
-Make sure they know how to turn on features like 2FA, and that they have their accounts set to private.
-That way, they can still use social media to connect with their friends, without being at such a massive risk from strangers.
+Ensure they can turn on features like 2FA and set their accounts to private.
+That way, they can still use social media to connect with their friends without being at such a massive risk from strangers.
 You should also teach them not to post their information anywhere online.
-You can use our guide on what to teach your kids for safe online participation if you’re stuck.
+If you’re stuck, you can use our guide on what to teach your kids for safe online participation.

-If you’re struggling with letting your kids on social media, contact us, and we can help you.
+If you’re struggling with letting your kids on social media, contact us; we can help.